Trees

 Wildlife and insects in trees

-We will not prune or fell any tree owned or managed us to remove or reduce incidence of bees, wasps and other insects or wild animals.
+We will not prune or fell any tree owned or managed us to remove or reduce incidence of bees, wasps.
+We will not prune or fell a tree for other insects or wild animals either.

 Bees are protected species and advice should be taken before considering their removal.

-You may be able to dispose of individual wasps using an aerosol insect-repellent spray, but this will not control or eliminate the nest itself.
-Ideally the whole nest should be destroyed.
-This can be achieved with great caution, but it is far safer to use pest control experts
+You may be able to dispose of individual wasps using an aerosol insect-repellent spray.
+This will not control or eliminate the nest itself.
+The whole nest should be destroyed.
+This can be achieved with great caution, but it is far safer to use pest control experts.